mbknor/ddsl-dropwizard/README.md

         @Override
         public void run(HelloWorldConfiguration config, Environment environment) throws Exception {
             DdslService ddslService = new DdslService( config.ddslConfig);
-            environment.addServerLifecycleListener( ddslService );
+            environment.lifecycle().addServerLifecycleListener( ddslService );
         }

 When your app starts, it will resolve the url to your app and register it in DDSL.
-Now other apps can discover it using ddsl, or you can use [ddslConfigWriter](https://github.com/mbknor/ddslConfigWriter) to automatically (re)configure an nginx reverse-proxy to start to send trafic to it.
+Now other apps can discover it using ddsl, or you can use [ddslConfigWriter](https://github.com/mbknor/ddslConfigWriter) to automatically (re)configure an nginx reverse-proxy to start to send traffic to it.
 You can auto-scale.

 Discover other services